-Staying in a villa on the Costa del Sol offers the perfect opportunity to see the best of the Andalucian cities like Seville and Granada, as they can easily be reached in a day.
+Staying in a villa on the Andalucian coast offers the perfect opportunity to see the best of major Andalucian cities like Seville and Granada, which can easily be reached in a day trip.

-Thanks to the excellent Andalucia road network it’s perfectly possible to spend a day in Seville while staying on the coast.
-To get the most out of your trip you will want to know the best things to do, so here are five must-sees for visiting Seville in a day.
+Thanks to the excellent Andalucian motorways it’s perfectly possible to spend a day in Seville while staying on the coast.
+To get the most out of your trip, you will want to know the best things to do, so here are five must-sees for visiting Seville in a day.

 Our Top Tips For a Day in Seville

-Seville is the quintessential Andalusian city where fine monuments, haunting flamenco and fragrant orange blossom come together to make it one of Spain’s most romantic cities.
-The capital of Andalucia and home to the regional government, Seville is a bustling metropolis with a long list of cultural and leisure attractions.
+Seville is the quintessential Andalusian city where magnificent monuments, haunting flamenco and fragrant orange blossom come together to create one of Spain’s most romantic cities.
+The capital of Andalucia and home to its regional government, Seville is a bustling metropolis with an impressive array of cultural and leisure attractions.

 It’s worth dedicating a couple of days to this lively city if you can, and we would be happy to assist with arranging “A Spoily Sleepover” in the city with our private guides.
-But if you only have a day to spend in the city, here are five unmissable things to do in Seville.
+But if you only have a day to spend in the city, here are five unmissable things to do in Seville (with some optional evening extras).

 Alcazar